 You must attend the licensing office in person to make an appointment to begin the application process.
 You must also pay the applicable fee at this time and fees can be paid via cash, debit card or cheque.
 All cheques should be made payable to Leeds City Council.
 Please see our guide to obtaining a licence for a full list of our fees.

-You will be given a half hour slot with a licensing officer to process your application, including the completion of a DBS disclosure.
+You will be given a half hour slot with a licensing officer to process your application.
 We use an appointment system to make sure that existing licensed drivers are not inconvenienced by being off the road longer than is necessary and that unnecessary queues do not build up in the licensing office.
 Missed appointments may result in an administrative fee being applied.

 I have a conviction, will this prevent me from becoming a licensed Hackney carriage or private hire driver?